An easy recipe for keto buffalo cauliflower wings, made with no flour and served with a blue cheese dressing and celery.

 Instructions

-- Preheat the oven to 450 degrees F. Line a rimmed broiler-safe baking sheet with foil for easy cleanup.
+- Preheat the oven to 450°F. Line a rimmed, broiler-safe baking sheet with foil for easy cleanup.
+You can also use broiler-safe parchment paper.

-- Make the blue cheese dressing by mixing all its ingredients in a small bowl.
+- Make the blue cheese dressing by mixing its ingredients (sour cream, mayonnaise, salt, garlic powder, and blue cheese crumbles) in a small bowl.
 Cover and refrigerate until ready to use.

-- Switch the oven to broil and set an oven rack 6 inches below the heat element (not directly below).
+- Switch the oven to broil and set an oven rack 6 inches below the heating element (not directly below).

 - Whisk the hot sauce mixture again.
 Add the roasted cauliflower florets and toss to coat.
-Return the cauliflower florets to the baking sheet and broil until browned and bubbly, keeping a close eye on them so they don't burn, 2-3 minutes.
+Return the cauliflower florets to the baking sheet and broil them until browned, keeping a close eye on them so they don't burn, 2-3 minutes.

-- Serve the buffalo cauliflower hot, with the blue cheese dressing and celery sticks.
+- Serve immediately with the blue cheese dressing and celery sticks.

 Notes